CatfishCrypt/KangarooClient/README.md

 # Pollard's kangaroo for SECPK1

+This is in preparation to use for an upcoming pool for the #125 challenge.
+Do not use yet.

 A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).\
 **This program is limited to a 125bit interval search.**